-The location could not be more stunning: on the water’s edge between the castle and the pier in bustling Yarmouth.
-In the panelled hall hangs a portrait of Admiral Holmes, the island’s governor for whom the house was built in 1670.
+The George’s location could not be more stunning, right by the water’s edge between the castle and the pier in bustling Yarmouth.
+In the panelled hall hangs a portrait of Admiral Holmes, the island’s governor, for whom the house was built in 1670.
 Isla’s Restaurant is noted for its fine cuisine, while the airy Conservatory has a distinctly Mediterranean feel and opens onto a waterfront lawn, perfect for summer dining.
-The 17 bedrooms are stylish and relaxing, with large fabulous beds, crisp white cotton linen, plump pillows and well-equipped bathrooms as well as designer furniture and charming touches – a sailboat, a bowl of shells, scented candles – that make all the difference.
-Many have spectacular sea or harbour views and two have wide wooden terraces, from which you can soak up the view: a canon on a battlement, the charming pier (perfect for a stroll after dinner) and the Solent, stretching across to the Lymington River, with its needle-like forest of masts bunched in the distance.
-Doubles from £160.
+The 17 bedrooms are stylish and relaxing, with fabulous large beds, crisp white cotton linen, plump pillows, well-equipped bathrooms and designer furniture.
+The deft decorative touches – a sailboat, a bowl of shells, scented candles – make all the difference.
+Many rooms have spectacular sea or harbour views and two have wide wooden terraces, from which you can soak up the view: a canon on a battlement, the charming pier (perfect for a stroll after dinner) and the Solent, stretching across to the Lymington River, with its needle-like forest of masts bunched in the distance.

 Want to find out more?
 Visit the hotel's website.